 The use of GA is robust in that they are not affected by spurious local optima in the solution space.
-Nevertheless, the parameters that control the GA can significantly affect its performance, and there is no guidance in theory as to how properly select them but in this work we are analysis, select, and test the options and parameters of genetic algorithms to get the best improved results and compared to previous works in this field.
+Nevertheless, the parameters that control the GA can significantly affect its performance, and there is no guidance in theory as to how properly select them but in this work, the options and parameters of genetic algorithms are selected, and tested to get the best improved results and compared to previous works in this field.
 The most important parameters are the population size, the fitness scaling, the selection function, the crossover function, and the mutation function.
-The following are the proposed algorithm details.
+Details of the proposed algorithm are as follows: